AlanBinu007/BlockChain-Web-3.0-React-with-Solidity/README.md

 ## Features

-- Navogate through different sessions
+- Navigate through different sessions
-- Send Email
+- Send Email directly
 - Voice Assistent to do what ever you want like alexa,siri hwllo google
 - Neat and clean UI